 It’s really important to me to fully understand a communications project.
 I need to know the whole story – and always want to see a project through from A to Z – to ensure that it is delivered with integrity.
 Working with creative people is certainly an exciting part of the job, but at heart I’m an organiser – a deadlines and detail person.

 Having worked in marketing and communications management on the client side, I also appreciate the real commercial and strategic importance of the work we do – and arguably that is more important than ever.
-Aspect is an ambitious business – and it’s exciting for me to join during a period of rapid growth.
-That in itself is no mean feat in 2020, so I think we can look forward to 2021 with real optimism.
+Aspect is an ambitious business, and I can’t wait to see what comes next!

-I joined Aspect in August 2020 – having just achieved a first class honours degree from Robert Gordon University.
+I joined the consultancy in August 2020 after achieving a first-class honours degree from Robert Gordon University.

-I knew I wanted to be a journalist at a very young age, and when I wasn’t out running wild on the beautiful beach at Portgordon, I’d spend hours making my own magazines and newspapers in countless jotters.
-Realising my childhood ambitions, I worked as a reporter in north-east Scotland, before moving into corporate communications which I found to be a natural progression for my passion for storytelling.
+I knew I wanted to be a journalist at a very young age.
+I’d spend hours making my own magazines and newspapers and would fill up jotters faster than my parents could buy them.
+Realising my childhood ambitions, I worked as a reporter in north-east Scotland, before moving into corporate communications, which I found to be a natural progression for my passion for storytelling.

 At Aspect, the team’s intelligent approach to communications is underpinned by a deep knowledge of the industries and sectors in which our clients work.
-Our goal is to keep things simple and to communicate with integrity and clarity; and that’s what I’ve always endeavoured to do for clients who are seeking to navigate and succeed in a range of ever-changing and complex operational landscapes.
+Our goal is to keep things simple and to communicate with integrity and clarity.
+That’s what I’ve always endeavoured to do as a journalist and as a communicator and is why I wanted to join the Aspect team.

 My expertise lies in marketing and communications with a particular focus on driving business growth.
 Since graduating from Robert Gordon University with a degree in Communications and PR, I’ve worked predominantly on the client side in technology businesses.
 Reporting directly to CEOs in these roles, I got to see the challenges that leaders faced, and realised how effective marketing and communications can help to deliver their strategic objectives.
 As a result, I think I’m very commercially minded and always focused on performance and results; attributes I take into my voluntary work helping local charities to raise their profiles and pull in more support and funding.